odoe/presentations/2018-EU-DevSummit/custom-layers/presentation.md

 - BaseTileLayer.getTileUrl
   - Easiest method that creates a url for a tile id: level / row / col
-- BaseTileLayer.fetchImage
+- BaseTileLayer.fetchTile
-  - Method that do the actual image fetching
+  - Method that do the actual tile fetching
   - To extend if you need to transform data.
   - Default implementation fetch the image at the URL returned by getTileUrl